chadb3/my_first_extension/README.md

-My first google chrome extension.
+My first Google Chrome extension.

 Attempting to be an automatic page reloaded